phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 In what follows, we use a three-letter identifier for an amino acid followed by a number to indicate the identity of that amino acid followed by its position within the protein sequence.
 For example, the phenylalanine at position 486 of the SARS-CoV-2 spike protein would be called Phe486.

 Although the interaction with the hydrophobic pocket is the most critical difference between SARS-CoV-2 and SARS-CoV, there are two other key differences that we would highlight.

-* In SARS-CoV-2, a main-chain hydrogen bond forms between Asn487 and Ala475 (shown in red in the above figure), which creates a more compact ridge conformation, pushing the loop containing Ala475 closer to ACE2.
+First, in SARS-CoV-2, a main-chain hydrogen bond forms between Asn487 and Ala475 (shown in red in the above figure), which creates a more compact ridge conformation, pushing the loop containing Ala475 closer to ACE2.
 This repositioning allows for the N-terminal residue Ser19 of ACE2 (shown in cyan in the above figure) to form a hydrogen bond with the main chain of Ala475.

-* Gln24 of the N-terminal helix of ACE2 forms a new contact with the RBM.
+Second, Gln24 in ACE2 forms a new contact with the RBM.

-### Hotspot 31
+### Site 2: hotspot 31

-**Hotspot 31** is the second site of marked conformational differences between SARS-CoV-2 and SARS-CoV.
-It earns its name because it involves a "salt bridge", or a combination of hydrogen and ionic bonding between two amino acids, that takes place between Lys31 and Glu35.
+**Hotspot 31** is the second site of notable conformational differences between SARS-CoV-2 and SARS-CoV, a location that was previously studied in SARS-CoV in Li 2008 and Wu et al. 2012.
+This location earns its name because it involves a "salt bridge", or a combination of hydrogen and ionic bonding between two amino acids, that takes place between Lys31 and Glu35.
 It is shown in red in the figure below.

 **STOP:** Again, see if you can spot the differences between SARS-CoV-2 and SARS-CoV.
 {: .notice--primary}